Magical Thinking OCD – Symptoms and Treatment

 What is Magical Thinking OCD?

-Those with OCD feel like they have an expanded sense of responsibility to themselves and others.
+Those with Obsessive-Compulsive Disorder (OCD) feel like they have an expanded sense of responsibility to themselves and others.
 People with OCD may think they have the power to prevent bad things from happening or from harming themselves or others, or may believe that their thoughts can cause or prevent events from occurring in real life.
 This is referred to as magical thinking and allows people with OCD to feel safer and in more control, regardless of how illogically or irrationally their thoughts or behaviors are perceived by themselves and others

 Common Symptoms of Magical Thinking

 Magical thinking within OCD consists of unreasonable and irrational thought patterns that are characterized by connecting actions and events that have no relation whatsoever.
 This belief creates an intense fear that the individual could have harmed others or will be responsible for harm to others if they do not perform specific compulsive behaviors that their OCD demands.
 Magic and superstitions can become an alternative way of thinking in order to reinstate feelings of safety and control.
+Find out more about OCD symptoms.

 Common Symptoms of Magical Thinking